wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/app-service-web-staged-publishing-realworld-scenarios.md

 <properties
-   pageTitle="Use DevOps environments effectively for your web app" description="Learn how to use deployment slots to setup and manage multiple development environments for your application" services="app-service\web" documentationCenter=""
+   pageTitle="Use DevOps environments effectively for your web site" description="Learn how to use deployment slots to setup and manage multiple development environments for your application" services="app-service\web" documentationCenter=""